gokulpulikkal/CustomProgressBar/README.md

 <field id="scrubberColor" value="#FFFFFF" alias="scrubber.blendColor" />
 ```

+The rectangles in this progressBar can be replaced with posters.
+This will help us achieve rounded corners for the bars.- But, for simplicity I'm not doing that here.

 ## 🏦 Contributing

 If you find a bug or would like to contribute to this project, please submit an issue or a pull request.
 I would be more than happy to see if someone actually using my code.